 - Tuition Cost: $38,360

 The list draws from the top valued colleges around New Jersey.
-The combination of job placement, faculty experience, the success of graduates in their fields, number of academic programs, graduation rate, options for financial aid and overall quality of program based on student feedback determines each school’s evaluation and rank.
+The combination of graduation rate, number of online programs, tuition cost, and overall quality of program based on student feedback determines each school’s evaluation and rank.

 We know that finding the best school to fit your unique needs is a huge challenge.
 For that reason, we work hard to develop lists of the best schools based on the characteristics most important for you.
 Whether that be the cost of attendance, student success, resources available, flexibility of schedule, or any other number of important factors, we’ve got you covered.
 For more information about our ranking process and to find lists of schools based on specific characteristics, check out our methodology page.